rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm-airgap/_index.md

     > **Note:** If you want to switch to a different Helm chart repository, please follow the [steps on how to switch repositories]({{< baseurl >}}/rancher/v2.x/en/installation/server-tags/#switching-to-a-different-helm-chart-repository).
 If you switch repositories, make sure to list the repositories again before continuing onto Step 3 to ensure you have the correct one added.

-3. Fetch the latest chart to install Rancher from the Helm chart repository.
+1. Fetch the latest chart to install Rancher from the Helm chart repository.

     This command will pull down the latest chart and save it in the current directory as a `.tgz` file.
 Replace `<CHART_REPO>` with the name of the repository name that was listed (i.e. `latest` or `stable`).

+    >**Note:** This command assumes you have the `latest` Rancher helm repo configured.
+If you initially installed Rancher using the `stable` helm repo, replace `rancher-latest` with `rancher-stable`.
+For more information, see [Server Tags]({{< baseurl >}}/rancher/v2.x/en/installation/server-tags/).

     ```plain
     helm fetch rancher-<CHART_REPO>/rancher
     ```

-3. Render the upgrade template.
+1. Render the upgrade template.

     Use the same `--set` values that you used for the install.
 Remember to set the `--is-upgrade` flag for `helm`.
 This will create a `rancher` directory with the Kubernetes manifest files.